ObedOKeukwu/Obed-cybersecurity-portfolio/OpenVPN-Configuration-Lab/README.md

 ## Objective

-Demonstrate the configuration and validation of a secure VPN connection using OpenVPN within a controlled virtual lab environment.
+Demonstrated the configuration and validation of a secure VPN connection using OpenVPN within a controlled virtual lab environment.

 ## Tools Used